-Unannounced extra credit quizzes (over and above the 1000 points in the course) will be given randomly in the course and will be used to encourage you to keep up with the course material and to obtain an indication of your attendance at lecture.
+Unannounced extra credit quizzes (over and above the 1000 points in the course) will be given randomly in the course and will be used to encourage you to keep up with the course material.
+No make-up quizzes will be given.
 Keys will be posted on E-Learning.